thoughtbot/design-sprint/Design_Sprint_Overview.md

 As you work through the understand phase of a sprint there will be a lot of questinos that come up and information that is uncovered.

-This is a list of goals and questions that should help keep you on track:
+This is a list of goals and questions that should help keep us on track:

 * Develop a common understanding of needs, hopes and aspirations
 * Collect stories and inspiration from people